cseanburns/research-notebook/source/_posts/2013-10-10-lq-vol-1-issue-4-article-3-reading-study.markdown

 ---

-**Note:** The third article of the fourth issue of *The Library Quarterly* is titled " Report of Bureau of Standards Research on Preservation of Records."
+**Note:** The third article of the fourth issue of *The Library Quarterly* is titled "Report of Bureau of Standards Research on Preservation of Records."

 It was written by B. W. Scribner, who was affiliated with: